jiayuasu/CSE512-Project-Phase2-Template/README.md

 * Distance query: Use ST_Within
 * Distance join query: Use ST_Within

-The main template code of this project is here: [Main file](https://github.com/jiayuasu/CSE512-Project-Phase2-Template/blob/master/src/main/scala/cse512/SparkSQLExample.scala)
+A Scala SparkSQL code template is given.
+You must start from the template.
+The main code is in "SparkSQLExample.scala"

 The detailed requirements are as follows:

 ### 1. ST_Contains

 Input: pointString:String, queryRectangle:String

 Output: Boolean (true or false)

-Definition: Check whether queryRectangle fully contains point.
+Definition: You first need to parse pointString (e.g., "-88.331492,32.324142") and queryRectangle (e.g., "-155.940114,19.081331,-155.618917,19.5307") to a format that you are comfortable with.
+Then check whether queryRectangle fully contains point.
 Consider on-boundary point.

 ### 2. ST_Within